 - Transport: The uniform plugins for Middleware are supported by HTTP/gRPC.

-- Registry: The interfaces of the centralized registry is able to be connected with various other centralized registries through plug-ins.
+- Registry: The interfaces of the centralized registry are able to be connected with various other centralized registries through plug-ins.

 Kratos is MIT licensed.
 See the LICENSE file for details.